-PARISH REGISTERS: The parish registers record all Baptisms, Confirmations (including the canonical equivalents in Canon I.17.1 [d]), Marriages and Burials taking place within a congregation.
-See: Canon III.14.3 [a].
+PARISH REGISTERS: The Parish Registers record all Baptisms, Confirmations (including the canonical equivalents in Canon I.17.1 [d]), Marriages and Burials taking place within a congregation.
+See Canon III.9.5.
+Constitution and Canons ...for the Government of the Protestant Episcopal Church...
+2009.